CS257-S25/team-project-a/Contract.md

 Decision making should be done via general consensus, if someone has an idea they can just suggest it and then we can vote.

 ## Delegation
-Work should be divided evenly and everyone should receive a meaningful task at any given time,
+* Division of labor: Everyone receive a meaningful task at any given time.
-we should value product over time spent on product, unless obviously this product isn't produced by people.
+* Constant Evaluation: We should constantly evaluate if the code we have works.

 ## Conflict Resolution
 First spam at them via messages.